Never Say Die Records: Never Say Die Records: Black Label

 On 30 March 2014 Never Say Die launched a sublabel called Black Label where its darker-themed, and "simple but wonky groove[d]" tracks were released.
 Black Label was started because for a sound to accommodate the "new underswell of dubstep that was happening at the time".
-Those that were considered more melodic submissions were released on NSD.
-In March 2021, the sublabel was discontinued due to the music, being released on both NSD Black Label and NSD, sounding relatively indifferent from one another, compared to both labels' respective vision.
+Those that were considered more melodic submissions were released on Never Say Die.
+In March 2021, the sublabel was discontinued due to the music, being released on both labels, sounding relatively indifferent from one another, compared to both labels' respective vision.
+The record label released 2,000 free NFTs via to commemorate the sublabel's legacy.

 Controversy with Disciple Records

 In 2013, Never Say Die's founders co-founded, along with Dodge & Fuski, Disciple Records.
 In 2017, Petais accused Disciple Records, via Facebook and Twitter, of "copying [Never Say Die's] marketing scheme".
 Disciple Records acknowledged that while Never Say Die "contributed towards early label expenses..." and "introduc[ed]. numerous contacts" to set itself up for success, it rebutted by stating that it wasn't a "marketing ploy on [Disciple's] part".